Richard Koch

 Richard John Koch (born 28 July 1950 in London) is a British management consultant, venture capital investor and author of books on management, marketing and lifestyle.
-He has written about the application of the Pareto principle, or the "80/20 rule," to business and personal contexts in his book The 80/20 Principle (1997).
+He is best known for popularizing the application of the Pareto principle, also known as the "80/20 rule", in business and personal life through his book The 80/20 Principle (1997,2022).
+He has written more than 25 books on business, strategy and lifestyle, which have been published in over 44 languages.